Complete Guide

 Expert Recommendation

-Refinancing (balance transfer) can save substantial interest if you find a lower rate.
+Refinancing (balance transfer) can also be a big saving of interest provided that you can get a lower rate.
 How to assess:

 1